Latz/fullsize-image/PRIVACY_POLICY.md

 # Privacy policy

-The Bookmarker for Nextcloud browser extension ("Bookmarker for Nextcloud") provides browser bookmark functionality (“Functionality”) that works with privately controlled or otherwise accessible servers ("Third-party services") to store your bookmarks.
+The Fullsize image browser extension ("Fullsize Image") provides functionality (“Functionality”) that works with privately controlled or otherwise accessible servers ("Third-party services") to store your bookmarks.
 Your bookmarks are as secure as the Third-party Services you choose to store them on.

 ## Information you provide